0x111/0x111/README.md

 ### Hi there stranger 👋

 I am a software engineer with many years of experience in the area of software development.
 My focus is on api-centric apps.
 Mostly SPA+API.
 I have experience with containers, devops, maintaining linux servers in a larger scale and also virtualization amongst other things.
 I am no stranger to javascript or web standards either.
-I think I am a principial man, and principles are important.
+I think I am a principial man, and I believe principles are important.

-As you can see below I am now working with Go and for the frontend part I tend to use React as the main choice.
-I am also familiar with writing CLI apps and I love how easy it is with Go.

 Most of the stuff I create I am also using personally, so it is not about quantity really.
 I appreciate all constructive feedback and if it has added value I am happy with making it happen.

-I'm maintaining a couple of Go projects like [sn-edit](https://github.com/sn-edit), [telegram-rss-bot](https://github.com/0x111/telegram-rss-bot) and a couple others.
+I'm am a founder of a few open source Go projects like [sn-edit](https://github.com/sn-edit), [telegram-rss-bot](https://github.com/0x111/telegram-rss-bot) and a couple others.
 If you think you can contribute or you've found some bugs, please post an issue and I will take a look asap!

 Visit my portfolio [website](https://szolar.ly) for more.

 Also follow me on twitter if you like [here](https://twitter.com/rszolar)!
-It would mean a lot to me :)!

 ### 💬 Some of my favourite quotes which drive me every day: